 To gain links on autopilot you to know what will push a very specific demographic into a sharing frenzy to be the first to show all their friends.
 Social media is driving ‘real media’ – if something goes well and truly viral socially it will start hitting the news blogs, then the news.

 If links are your goal you don’t need to muddy this content with information.
-All you need is a clear idea of what demographic you want to find your website, and a well thought out sales funnel.
+All you need is a clear idea of your demographic, and a well thought out sales funnel.

 I have used huge brands as examples until now, but you don’t need a huge budget to launch a successful viral marketing campaign.
 You don’t need big sponsorships or the resources of international corporations.